 So here’s how to order your fries in Belgium: you have to choose between a small, medium or large portion of fries.
 For me medium is more than enough.
 All these fries shacks sell other stuff like hamburgers, meat croquettes (I love the Dutch ‘bitterballen‘), frikandel sausages, meatballs, shrimp croquettes, cheese croquettes, skewers, chicken wings, chicken nuggets, chicken fingers… and I could go on for ages like that.
 Gosh, this makes me hungry!
 So either you go for a portion of golden fries with an extra fried treat on the side or you just have fries for dinner.
 Absolute yum.

-Dipping sauces are charged extra: mayo, tartar sauce, ketchup, curry sauce… or the highly delicious meat stew sauce called ‘stoofvleessaus’.
+You pay extra for a dipping sauce: mayo, tartar sauce, ketchup, curry sauce… or the highly delicious meat stew sauce ‘stoofvleessaus’.
 I’m drooling all over my laptop just writing about it.
-Some people like their sauce squeezed right on top of their fries, others want their sauce neatly served in a separate plastic container to dip their fries in.
+Some people like their sauce right on top of their fries, others want their sauce sitting neatly in a separate container to dip their fries in.
 If you prefer the latter, mention that to the frituur owner while you place your order.
-Some will automatically ask you how you like your sauce served.
+Some will automatically ask you how you like your sauce.
 Personally I don’t have a preference.
 As long as it’s got fries, then I’ll eat it.

 Paper cone or paper tray?

-Even though paper cones look awesome they are hard to find nowadays at fries shacks.
+Even though paper cones look awesome, they are hard to find nowadays at fries shacks.
 Restaurants use cones very often but those are actually ceramic cones that come alongside the steak or fish or seafood you ordered.
-The fries that you order at the ‘frituur’ will usually be served in a cardboard (even plastic) tray wrapped in paper layers.
+You will get your fries you order at the ‘frituur’ in a cardboard (even plastic) tray wrapped in paper layers.